 - Satisfactorily completes required criminal and child abuse and neglect background checks and sex offender registration checks; and

 - Receives training conducted by the temporary care assistance program.

-A temporary care assistance program and a temporary care provider are subject to department rules applicable to noncertified kinship care that are consistent with statutory provisions concerning temporary care assistance programs.
+A temporary care assistance program and a temporary care provider are subject to any rules applicable to noncertified kinship care that are promulgated by the department of human services and that are consistent with statutory provisions concerning temporary care assistance programs.

 A power of attorney that delegates temporary care responsibility of a minor to an approved temporary caregiver does not constitute child abuse or neglect, constitute placing the minor into foster care, or relieve parents, guardians, or minors of rights and obligations pursuant to court orders.

 For the 2019-20 state fiscal year, $14,093 is appropriated from the general fund to the department of human services for use by the division of child welfare for implementation of the act.

 (Note: This summary applies to this bill as enacted.)